oracle-livelabs/adb/shared/adb-mcp-server/configure-oci-ai-agents/configure-oci-agent.md

 This lab is designed for developers who want to use OCI Generative AI Agents to call tools defined using the Oracle Select AI Agent framework through Autonomous AI Database MCP server.

+OCI Generative AI Agents is a fully managed Oracle Cloud service that combines large language models with AI technologies to create intelligent agents capable of orchestrating tools and services to address complex, multi-turn workflows.
+Agents can be configured with tools, such as those exposed through an MCP server, that they call dynamically to retrieve data or perform actions in response to natural language prompts.

+The OCI Agent Development Kit (ADK) is a lightweight, client-side Python library that simplifies building agentic applications on top of OCI Generative AI Agents.
+In this lab, you use the ADK to write a Python client that registers the Autonomous AI Database MCP tools with your OCI Generative AI Agent, enabling it to answer questions about your database through natural language.

 **Estimated Lab Time:** 40 minutes

 ### Objectives